IPFS Content Addressing (CID Handling)

 ALWAYS validate CID format before conversion.

-- Malformed CIDs can cause silent encoding errors.
+- Malformed CIDs can cause silent errors downstream.

 ALWAYS test round-trip conversions.

-- Encode → store → decode → fetch should yield original data.
+- Pack → store → unpack → fetch should yield the original document.

 }